Charan-Sammeta/Surface-Defect-Classification/README.md

 ## Dataset Structure

-D:
-└── dataset
+dataset/
-├── train
+├── train/
-│ ├── annotations\ (contains XML files)
+│   ├── annotations/ # contains XML files
-│ └── images\ (contains subfolders for each class with images) └── validation
+│   └── images/      # contains subfolders for each class with images └── validation/
-├── annotations\ (contains XML files)
+    ├── annotations/ # contains XML files
-└── images\ (contains subfolders for each class with images)
+    └── images/      # contains subfolders for each class with images

 ## Features